machbase/machbase-neo/docs/tutorials/wave-write-sh.md

 ```

 It periodically prints sin/cos values with name (`wave.sin`, `wave.cos`), UNIX epoch time and value per a second as below.
-The output is in csv and it is intended to utilize `machbase-neo shell` command.
+The output is in csv and it is intended to be utilized by `machbase-neo shell` command.

 ```cs
 wave.sin,1674815646,0.000000